grame-cncm/faust/documentation/faust-manual/src/compiling.md

 set of states (cached by CMake), which can sometimes make the compilation process a bit obscure.

-The goal of this chapter is to provide practical information about this building system.
-The first section explains how to do a basic Faust installation, when LLVM is not required.
-The second section gives details on all the available options.
+This chapter explains how to do a basic Faust installation, when LLVM is not required.
+For more detailed compilation options, including instructions for compiling `libfaust`, the library version of the compiler, refer to the [advanced building](https://github.com/grame-cncm/faust/wiki/Building) page on the Faust Github wiki.

 ## Basic Faust Installation